sensate-iot/platform-router/CODESTYLE.md

 # Coding style

-ETA/OS is free, open source software and is currently maintained and written by hobbyists.
-All help to make ETA/OS a better system is welcome ofcourse, but in order to keep things simple there are some regulations or 'best practises'.
+Sensate IoT is free, open source software and is currently maintained and written by hobbyists.
+All help to make Sensate IoT a better system is welcome ofcourse, but in order to keep things simple there are some regulations or 'best practises'.
 Please read them carefully if you are planning to send a patch.